yoru01/Post-hACK/PIR workshop.md

 We assume that you'll go through this workshop in a directory named `~/reach/price-the-right-casino-edition`

-Using the below terminal command, we will be creating and accessing a new directory
+Using the below terminal command, we will be creating and accessing a new directory.
 ```bash
 $ mkdir -p ~/reach/price-the-right-casino-edition && cd ~/reach/price-the-right-casino-edition
 ```